ssercanozerr/aa/README.md

 ---

-A game where we throw a certain number of bars onto the central spinning wheel.
+A game where we throw a certain number of sticks onto the central spinning wheel.

 ### Tech Stack